Grow Lights in Numbers

 What light plants need: Photosynthetically active radiation (PAR)

-It is generally known that the main part of photosynthesis is excited by light in the spectral range between 400 and 700 nm, i.e. exactly the visible part of the light spectrum.
-This is exactly what photosynthetically active radiation indicates: All photons falling within that range are counted the same.
-Light outside this range is irrelevant for the PAR metric.
+It is well known that the main part of photosynthesis is stimulated by light that lies in the spectral range between 400 and 700 nm, pretty much the visible part of the light spectrum.
+This is exactly what photosynthetically active radiation says: All photons that fall within this range are counted the same.
+Light outside this range is meaningless for the PAR metric.

 In contrast, the measuring unit lumen represents the sensitivity of the human eye.
 The graph clearly shows why lumen values are hardly suitable as a benchmark for plant lighting.